Gamelover999/GH/README.md

 Lab 1: My first time using processing was quite the expirience, my previous expirience with coding was using html for web developmen, and jumping into processing was harder then I expected.
-Eventually I was about to figure out the ins and outs of processing and made a simple rectagular house because that was both theme of the week and the easiest thing to create. [https://github.com/Gamelover999/gh-pages/blob/gh-pages/f17magd150lab01_quinn.pde]
+Eventually I was about to figure out the ins and outs of processing and made a simple rectagular house because that was both theme of the week and the easiest thing to create.
+[Link to Source Code](https://github.com/Gamelover999/gh-pages/blob/gh-pages/f17magd150lab01_quinn.pde)